lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/backend.md

 ### Registering the auth plugin with express

 The LunaSec auth plugin uses a provided signing key to create sessions for the Tokenizer Backend.
-For a simple integration with LunaSec, we are going to generate a signing key and then put it in an environment variable.
-LunaSec supports other methods of storing this signing key which you can see [here](TODO).
+If the `environment` secret provider is used (as is shown above in the lunasec configuration), the `LUNASEC_SIGNING_KEY` environment variable must be set with a valid RSA key.
+LunaSec supports other secret providers, and a guide for this can be found [here](./secret-providers.md).

 ```shell
 $ ssh-keygen -t rsa -f lunasec_signing_key